BYD Qin: Qin (2012–2024)

 The plug-in hybrid variant (which was the only variant available in the beginning) currently offers a NEDC all-electric range of 82 km and a hybrid electric powertrain that can extend the car's total range to a distance similar to that of a conventional petrol-powered vehicle.
 The all-electric variant offers a NEDC range of 520 km.

-The Qin is the successor of the BYD F3DM, the world's first mass-produced plug-in hybrid automobile which launched in China in 2008.
-In April 2012, BYD announced that due to its low sales, the F3DM was to be replaced by the Qin.
-The BYD Qin is the plug-in hybrid version of the BYD Surui (the second-generation BYD F3), and was launched in the Chinese market in August 2012.
-Deliveries in China began in mid December 2013.
-Retail sales of the BYD Qin began in Costa Rica in November 2013, and BYD planned to start sales in other countries in Central and South America in 2014.